I am a Mdewakanton Dakota rights activist with several

 are mistakes due to incorrect interpretations of non-English names as well as one deliberate

-misinterpretations of an
+misinterpretation of an

 American "Indian" name for a geographic place.

-In respect to the deliberate misinterpretation of an American Indian name for a geographic place,
+In respect to the deliberate misinterpretation of an American "Indian" name for a geographic place,

 a Minnesota DNR website article states: "Not so

 the name for the river flowing out of Mille Lacs.
-(The "Rum River" name is a deliberate
+The lake was known to the Dakota as Mde Wakan,

 'spirit lake.'
 They called the river by the same